Topology and dynamics of higher-order multiplex networks: Results on synthetic models and real data

-We perform a large scale study of the dependence of the irrotational and solenoidal Fiedler eigenvalues of the $n=1$ multiplex Hodge Laplacian for the considered real multiplex simplicial complexes on the coupling among the layers.
-In our analysis we have chosen $W_n=1$ for all value of $n$ but actually changing their values, for instance changing the ratio $W_2$ keeping $W_1$ and $W_0$ constant will modulate the scale of the solenoidal spectrum and hence can modulate the value of the Fiedler eigenvalue $\lambda_F^+$ allowing this to acquire larger or smaller values.
+Here, we perform a systematic study of the dependence of the irrotational and solenoidal Fiedler eigenvalues of the $n=1$ multiplex Hodge Laplacian on the coupling between the layers, for several real multiplex simplicial complexes.
+In our analysis, we chose $W_n=1$ for all value of $n$, however changing their values, for instance changing the ratio $W_2$ keeping $W_1$ and $W_0$ constant, will modulate the scale of the solenoidal spectrum and hence can modulate the value of the Fiedler eigenvalue $\lambda_F^+$ allowing this to acquire larger or smaller values, as desirable in applications.

-Our analysis (see Figures (see Figures $\ref{fig:4}-\ref{fig:7}$) reveal very diverse functional behavior of the Fiedler eigenvalues with the coupling constant $\gamma_n$.
-Indeed in some cases the multiplex Fiedler eigenvalue can be larger than the uncoupled one obtained for $\gamma_n=0$ for any value of $n$, indicating that the proposed topological coupling between the layers can speed up the higher-order diffusion dynamics.
+Our analyses (see Figures $\ref{fig:4}-\ref{fig:7}$) reveal diverse functional behavior of the Fiedler eigenvalues with the coupling constant $\gamma_n$.
+Indeed, in some cases the multiplex Fiedler eigenvalue can be larger than the uncoupled one obtained for $\gamma_n=0$ for any value of $n$, indicating that the proposed topological coupling between the layers can speed up the higher-order diffusion dynamics.
 However we also find instances of multiplex simplicial complexes in which the opposite behavior is observed and the coupling between the layers leads to a slower dynamics (smaller Fiedler eigenvalue that in the uncoupled scenario).
 This is particularly interesting for the study of real world complex networks where controlling diffusion of solenoidal or irrotational signals is desirable.
+For instance, in brain networks, the mixing of bottom-up sensory information and top-down predictions, i.e. prior beliefs are misinterpreted as sensory observations, also known as circular belief propagation, underlie psychotic behaviors in schizophrenia \cite{jardri2013circular,jardri2017experimental}, This can be interpreted as circular signals, and it may be desirable then to diffuse these to zero quickly.
+Thus, our framework offers one method for the study of, and control of, solenoidal and irrotational signals that may be important in several biological and other complex systems